oracle/weblogic-deploy-tooling/README.md

 * Provide information about the folders and attributes that are valid for sections and folders of a domain model.

 ***
-WebLogic Deploy Tooling version and release information is found [here](https://github.com/oracle/weblogic-deploy-tooling/releases).
+WebLogic Deploy Tooling version and release information can be found [here](https://github.com/oracle/weblogic-deploy-tooling/releases).
 ***

 # Documentation